List of Wentworth characters: Karen Proctor

 Karen "Kaz" Proctor (Tammy MacIntosh) (seasons 3–7) is an inmate at Wentworth and the leader of the Red Right Hand.
-She also acts as a maternal figure for Allie which adds to tension between her and Bea.
+She also acts as a maternal figure for Allie, which adds to the tension between her and Bea.

-In episode 4 of season 7 Kaz is murdered by an unknown assailant, it is later revealed that corrupt prison officer Sean Brody killed Kaz to silence her as she knew about Marie's escape plan.
+In episode 4 of season 7, Kaz is murdered by an unknown assailant.
+It is later revealed that corrupt prison officer Sean Brody killed Kaz to silence her, as she knew about Marie's escape plan.

 Allie Novak

 Allie Novak (Kate Jenkinson) (seasons 4–8) is an inmate at Wentworth and a member of the Red Right Hand.
-She is a former prostitute and drug addict until she met Kaz, who got her out of that life.
+She was a prostitute and drug addict until she met Kaz, who got her out of that life.
 She is loyal to Kaz but later falls in love with Bea, becoming devastated at her death and wanting revenge on Ferguson.
-In season 6 she falls in love with Ruby Mitchell, but also begins to doubt Kaz after her former lover, Marie Winter, is arrested and incarcerated at Wentworth.
+In season 6, she falls in love with Ruby Mitchell, but also begins to doubt Kaz after her former lover, Marie Winter, is arrested and incarcerated at Wentworth.
+Allie, after the siege of Wentworth, becomes Top Dog but stands down after she is injured in a shiv attack.
+Allie survives the prison explosion.

 Bridget Westfall

 Bridget Westfall (Libby Tanner) (seasons 3–6) is a forensic psychologist who works with the inmates at Wentworth.
-Bridget identifies as a lesbian, and has feelings for Franky Doyle, which Franky reciprocates.
-Bridget's feelings for Franky develops far enough where Bridget decides to quit because of the suspicion from other prisoners and staff.
-When Franky gets out of prison she goes to live with Bridget.
+Bridget identifies as a lesbian and has feelings for Franky Doyle, which Franky reciprocates.
+Bridget's feelings for Franky develop far enough that Bridget decides to quit because of the suspicion from other prisoners and staff.
+When Franky gets out of prison, she goes to live with Bridget.

 Maxine Conway

 Maxine Conway (Socratis Otto) (seasons 2–5) is a transgender inmate at Wentworth.
 Maxine was sent to Wentworth after stabbing her boyfriend, Gary, with scissors after he cut off her hair as a result of Maxine's gender reassignment surgery.
 Maxine is seen as the muscle in the prison, often affiliated with Bea Smith as her second in command.
-Upon Maxine's entry into Wentworth she was trumped with transphobic insults and bets as to whether she had a penis or vagina.
-After Maxine's adjustment to prison life, her boyfriend's brother comes to visit her and leaves her male looking clothes and a visitors pass that Maxine uses to try and escape the prison.
+Upon Maxine's entry into Wentworth, she was taunted with transphobic insults and bets as to whether she had a penis or a vagina.
+After Maxine's adjustment to prison life, her boyfriend's brother comes to visit her and leaves her men's clothing and a visitor's pass, which Maxine uses to try to escape the prison.
 Vera, upon finishing her shift, noticed that Maxine was trying to escape and called out to Will to stop Maxine from leaving.
 After being taken back into the prison, Vera refuses to give Maxine her wig back.
 In season 4, Maxine is diagnosed with breast cancer.
-In season 5, after having a double mastectomy, Maxine is transferred to Barnhurst prison as they have a better treatment facility to help with her chemotherapy.
+In season 5, after having a double mastectomy, Maxine is transferred to Barnhurst prison, as they have a better treatment facility to help with her chemotherapy.